alyraafat/Counting_People_in_Crowds/README.md

 ## Models

-I have designed and implemented multiple crowd counting models:
+I have designed and implemented multiple crowd counting models inspired from many different websites and notebooks on the internet:

 1. Two autoencoders with different encoder and decoder architectures.
 These autoencoders are used separately.
 1. A CSRNet-like model based on VGG16 for transfer learning.